scalar-labs/scalardb/docs/storage-abstraction.md

 ### Repair a namespace

-If a namespace is in an unknown state such as the namespace exists in the underlying storage but not its ScalarDB metadata or vice versa.
-This method will recreate the namespace and its metadata if necessary.
+If a namespace is in an unknown state, such as the namespace exists in the underlying storage but not its ScalarDB metadata or vice versa, this method will re-create the namespace and its metadata if necessary.

 You can repair the namespace as follows: